When is the Masters 2024? Guide including where to watch and LIV players

 When does the Masters start?

-This year’s tournament runs from Thursday, April 11, to Sunday, April 14.
+This year’s tournament got under way on Thursday, April 11, and concludes today: Sunday, April 14.

 The traditional par three contest was on Wednesday, April 10, featuring the families of some of golf’s top players.
 There have been 107 holes in one made at the par three contest since it was inaugurated in 1960.